- The wider security situation

 D. Communication

 During the period before a research stay or trip abroad, it is worth reviewing whether secure communications can be guaranteed at every stage of the journey.
 It should not be assumed that mobile coverage will be available when travelling overland or in remote areas.
 When planning a trip under such circumstances thought should be given to acquiring additional means of communication, such as satellite phones.
-However it should also be noted that importing such devices is subject to legal restrictions in some countries.
-No less important are replacement batteries or, ideally, mobile power sources to ensure it is possible to charge devices during power cuts or where there is no access to electricity.
-Another key issue is the confidentiality and security of the data and information being communicated.
-Where confidential information, (and information about third parties in particular) must be communicated by phone or in writing, precautions should be taken to ensure adequate encryption to prevent unauthorised access.
+However, it should also be noted that importing such devices is subject to legal restrictions in some countries.
+No less important are replacement batteries or, ideally, mobile power sources for ensuring it is possible to charge devices during power cuts or where there is no access to electricity.
+Where confidential information is being communicated by phone or in writing, in particular regarding information about third parties, precautions should be taken to ensure adequate encryption to prevent unauthorised access.

 E. Diversity-specific risk analyses